Could money buy happiness after all? A new study thinks so - Local News 8

 “Prosocial behavior does not unequivocally increase happiness,” the study authors wrote,”because prosocial spending naturally requires giving up something else, which may decrease happiness in its own right.”

+“Wow, definitely a surprising result and one that is inconsistent with previous research,” said happiness researcher Sonja Lyubomirsky, author of “The How of Happiness: A Scientific Approach to Getting the Life You Want,” who was not involved in the study.

+“I can’t explain it,” said Lyubomirsky, a psychology professor at the University of California, Riverside.
+“It doesn’t makes sense in light of everything we know about the benefits of helping others versus oneself.”

-The new study appears to fly in the face of past research on the effects of putting the well-being of others before our own without expecting anything in return.
+The new study does fly in the face of past research on the effects of putting the well-being of others before our own without expecting anything in return.

 Prior analyses of brain scans found giving stimulates the reward centers of the brain, flooding out system with feel-good chemicals that produce what is knows as a “helper’s high.”